Clinical and Health Services Research

 Health Disparities Within the Context of Health Care Settings

-Research to understand and address etiologies of health disparities within the context of clinical care and services, such as screening and diagnostic thresholds, treatment access, treatment response, patient safety, adverse events, health system errors, and quality of care.
-Examples of such research include (but are not limited to) assessment of effectiveness and implementation of evidence-based guidelines of diagnosis and treatment of diseases with high prevalence or burden among patients of different ages from populations that experience health disparities (including in rural healthcare settings); evaluation of access to care and effective treatment for individuals with multiple chronic diseases; assessment of the timeliness and effectiveness of emergency medical care response and resulting health outcomes in low-income or low-resource settings; reduction of preventable visits to the emergency department, hospitalizations and in-hospital complications and/or mortality; understanding and implementing interventions on disparities in pediatric health services; understanding and addressing disparities in surgical care and post-surgical recovery; understanding the causes of disparities in severe maternal morbidity and mortality, implementing interventions to reduce maternal and infant mortality in populations at high risk, implementing interventions to reduce maternal morbidity and improve postpartum maternal and infant health outcomes, studies that analyze the relationship between social determinants of health and clinical outcomes; studies that integrate genetics/genomics or social care into clinical practice; pragmatic clinical trials; clinical and translational research, effectiveness assessment of different health information technologies in improving access to health care, and defining effective metrics of quality of care.
+Research to understand and address etiologies of health disparities within the context of clinical care and health services, such as treatment access, patient safety, adverse events, quality of care, health system errors, mistrust, structural racism and inequities, and health policies.
+Examples of such research include but are not limited to, assessment of effectiveness and implementation of evidence-based guidelines of diagnosis and clinical care for diseases with high prevalence or burden among patients of different ages from populations that experience health disparities (including those in rural healthcare settings); evaluation of access to care and effective treatment for individuals with multiple chronic diseases; assessment of the timeliness and effectiveness of emergency medical care response and resulting health outcomes in low-income or low-resource settings; reduction of preventable visits to the emergency department, hospitalizations and in-hospital complications and/or mortality; understanding and implementing interventions on disparities in pediatric health services; understanding and addressing disparities in surgical care and post-surgical recovery; understanding the causes of disparities in severe maternal morbidity and mortality; implementing interventions to reduce maternal and infant mortality in populations at high risk; implementing interventions to reduce maternal morbidity and improve postpartum maternal and infant physical and mental health outcomes; studies that analyze the relationship between social determinants of health and clinical outcomes; studies that integrate genetics/genomics or social care into clinical practice; pragmatic clinical trials; clinical and translational research, effectiveness assessment of different health information technologies in improving access to health care; and defining effective metrics of quality of care.

 Preventive and Health Promotion Interventions in Health Care Settings